ramesheorann/ETH-AVAX-PROOF-Intermediate/Functions and Errors/README.md

 ### Description

-The `MyContract` contract allows the contract owner to withdraw funds from the contract balance.
+The `myContract_for_errorHandling` contract allows the contract owner to withdraw/add funds from the contract balance.
 The contract owner is set during the contract deployment.

 ### Functions